100 Percent Disabled Veteran Home Loan

 VA loans are available to all eligible veterans, active service members, and surviving spouses.
 Therefore, there technically isn’t a 100 percent disabled veteran home loan because all VA loans offer 100 percent financing if you have your full entitlement.

-However, if you have a service-connected disability, you may also be eligible for grants, and a funding fee exemption, which can help you save even more on your VA loan, and these benefits are available for all types of VA loans.
+However, if you have a service-connected disability, you may also be eligible for grants, and a funding fee exemption, which can help you save even more on your VA loan, and these benefits are available whether you’re buying a home or refinancing.

-Depending on your needs, there are three home loans for veterans on disability:
+Depending on your needs, there are three VA home loans for veterans on disability:

 VA purchase loan

 The purchase loan is used to purchase a home with zero percent down and low VA loan rates.
-This standard VA mortgage allows you to purchase a primary residence with better terms and rates than a conventional loan.
+This standard VA mortgage allows you to purchase a primary residence with better terms and rates than many other loan types.
 These loans also have more flexible lending criteria, and if you’re disabled, you can use your disability income to qualify.

-It’s important to note that if this is not your first time using your VA loan, you may be required to make a down payment based on your remaining entitlement amount.
+It’s important to note that if this is not your first time using your VA loan and you only have partial entitlement, you may be required to make a down payment based on your remaining entitlement amount.
+You can also restore your entitlement to once again take advantage of a zero down mortgage.

 VA streamline refinance